Why does electricity make noise?

 To understand why electricity makes noise, we first need to get into how electricity works.
 In order for an electric current to flow, charges (electrons) must be moving.

-In direct current (DC), the charges move in one direction only, whereas in alternating current (AC), the charges move in one direction for a very short time and then reverse direction.
-This cycle of switching directions is known as the frequency, which is measured in Hertz (Hz).
+In direct current (DC), the charges move in one direction only.
+In alternating current (AC), however, the charges move in one direction for a very short time and then reverse direction.
+This continuous cycle of switching directions is known as the frequency, which is measured in Hertz (Hz).
 In the United States, AC power cycles 60 times per second.

 Diagram showing the difference between Direct Current (DC) and Alternating Current (AC)